AceLikesGhosts/AJUN-Duty-IsAbusing/README.md

 This plugin sends a message to a DISCORD WEBHOOK everytime someone is killed while the killer is on duty.

+(CURRENTLY THIS VALUE IS HARD CODED, IN RELEASE 1.0 IT WILL BE WITHIN A CONFIG)

 If you find any issues with this plugin, please create one under the ["Issues"](https://github.com/AceLikesGhosts/AJUN-Duty-IsAbusing/issues) tab.